Prompts

 He anchors the earth

-One reason for this collection I’ll try to express simply: the older I get and the more I find myself weighed down by the responsibilities and burdens of age and mortality (my own and that of loved ones), the more comfort I take in the fact that I see and feel Beauty and the Beast everywhere and in everything I experience… and it’s very bittersweet.
+The older I get and the more I find myself weighed down by the responsibilities and burdens of age and mortality (my own and that of loved ones), the more comfort I take in the fact that I see and feel Beauty and the Beast everywhere and in everything I experience… and it’s very bittersweet.

 So instead I collect all the images, quotes, and fragments of everything and anything that evokes the magic, the powerful sense of having found the secret and hidden but most truly real world that changed my life forever… I can say with no exaggeration that Beauty and the Beast “rewired” my right brain, permanently altered me, and left me with painful sense of being an outcast— completely out of place up here trying to fit in with Topsiders.